BrunoMazzocchi/crunchyanime/README.md

 # Depedencies
 - Curved navigation bar: A beautiful navigation bar with animations.
-- Dio: To retreive the API rest information and handle errors.
+- Dio: To retrieve the API rest information and handle errors.
 - Generic Bloc Provider: Instead of using all BLoc features, I'm using a generic one.
 - Provider: To use all blocs in singleton, I'm using provider dependency to call them all via the MultiProvider in the main.dart
-- SQFlite: To store the bookmarked anime and call them later.
+- SQFLite: To store the bookmarked anime and call them later.
 - Youtube Player Flutter: To use a widget with the youtube video for each anime.
+- Shimmer: To show a loading animation while the data is being fetched from the API.

 # Backend